isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-a-roach-nest/index.md

 To wipe out the roaches from your house, you can use roach traps.
 Therefore, if you observe that the roach trap fills up quickly, you are near the roach nest.
 Check near the traps for cracks and crevices and fill them up.
 Also, avoid leaving any food open to ensure that the roaches starve to death.
 Further, clean all water that could be spilled on surfaces or in the sink.

-Finally, [remove the clutter since it can act as a nesting](https://pestpolicy.com/hornet-nest-removal/) and hiding place for the roaches.
+Finally, [remove the clutter since it can act as a nesting](https://pestpolicy.com/hornet-nest-removal/)and hiding place for the roaches.